Probing the initial longitudinal density profile and electromagnetic field in ultrarelativistic heavy-ion collisions with heavy quarks: Transport of heavy quarks

 The first two terms on the right hand side represent the drag force and thermal random force on heavy quarks inside a thermal medium.
 The third term $\vec{f}_{g}$ provides the recoil force experienced by heavy quarks when they emit medium-induced gluons.
 And the last term is introduced for the Lorentz force on heavy quarks in the presence of electromagnetic field.

-For quasielastic scatterings, the minimal assumption of the momentum ($\vec{p}$) independent $\xi$ is adopted.
+For quasielastic scatterings, the minimal assumption of the momentum ($\vec{p}$) independent $\vec{\xi}$ is adopted.
 It is determined by the white noise $\big\langle \xi^i (t) \xi^j(t') \big\rangle = \kappa \delta^{ij} \delta(t-t')$ where $\kappa$ is known as the the momentum space diffusion coefficient which is related to the drag coefficient via the fluctuation-dissipation relation $\eta_\mathrm{D}(p)=\kappa/(2TE)$ with $T$ and $E$ being the medium temperature and heavy quark energy respectively.
 The spatial diffusion coefficient of heavy quarks is then given by $D_\mathrm{s}\equiv T/[M\eta_\mathrm{D}(0)]=2T^2/\kappa$, in which $M$ denotes the mass of heavy quarks.

 The recoil force is given by $f_g=d\vec{p}_g/dt$, where $\vec{p}_g$ represents the momentum of medium-induced gluons, whose spectrum is taken from the higher-twist energy loss formalism~\cite{Guo:2000nz,Majumder:2009ge,Zhang:2003wk}.
 The strength of this term is controlled by the jet quenching parameter $\hat{q}$, which is related to the momentum space diffusion coefficient via the dimension factor $\hat{q}=2\kappa$.
 For detailed implementation, one may refer to our previous work Ref.~\cite{Cao:2015hia}.
 And the systematic uncertainties from various model ingredients have been discussed in Ref.~\cite{Li:2020kax}.
 By convention, we take $D_\mathrm{s}$ as the input parameter for our model calculation, whose value is set as $D(2\pi T) = 4.0$ at RHIC and $D(2\pi T) = 7.0$ at LHC for a reasonable description of the observed nuclear modification factors of heavy mesons.
+Note that the heavy quark transport coefficient quoted in the present study only measures the strength of the thermal random force from the QGP medium, while effects from the electromagnetic field is treated as an external force in Eq.~(\ref{eq:CaoLangevin}).
+In principle, the total transport coefficient should also include contribution from the electromagnetic field.